unconed/console-extras.js/README.md

 Collects arbitrary data for summarization.
 Accepts numbers, strings, arrays, objects.

 __console.summary()__
 Displays a summary of collated data: Average/stddev for numbers, unique string counts, objects by type, arrays by elements.
+Must be called in the same chain as `.collate()`.

 Examples
 -----